spro80/apiAccessNodeLid2021/README.md

 ## 1.- WORK WITH API IN LOCAL:

+### In case of error with:  npm i -> The solution is: npm install ----legacy-peer-deps

 ### In the root of this project, you must execute the follow instructions:
 apiAccessNodeLid2021$ sudo docker build -t nodejs-image-demo .